DragonSenses/Curiosity/JavaScript2/1. Document/1.5 Node properties - type, tag, & contents/nodeProperties.md

   1. The old contents is removed.
   2. The new `innerHTML` is written instead (a concatenation of the old and the new one).

-**As the content is “zeroed-out” and rewritten from the scratch, all images and other resources will be reloaded.**
+**As the content is "zeroed-out" and rewritten from the scratch, all images and other resources will be reloaded.**

-In the `chatDiv` example above the line` chatDiv.innerHTML+="How goes?"` re-creates the HTML content and reloads `smile.gif` (hope it’s cached).
+In the `chatDiv` example above the line` chatDiv.innerHTML+="How goes?"` re-creates the HTML content and reloads `smile.gif` (hope it's cached).
 If `chatDiv` has a lot of other text and images, then the reload becomes clearly visible.

 There are other side-effects as well.
 For instance, if the existing text was selected with the mouse, then most browsers will remove the selection upon rewriting `innerHTML`.
 And if there was an `<input>` with a text entered by the visitor, then the text will be removed.
 And so on.

-Luckily, there are other ways to add HTML besides `innerHTML`, and we’ll study them soon.
+Luckily, there are other ways to add HTML besides `innerHTML`, and we'll study them soon.

 ---

 ## **outerHTML: full HTML of the element**

 The outerHTML property contains the full HTML of the element.
-That’s like innerHTML plus the element itself.
+That's like innerHTML plus the element itself.

-Here’s an example:
+Here's an example:

 ```html
 <div id="elem">Hello <b>World</b></div>